canmom/canmom.github.io/_posts/adventure/demoscene/2025-04-27-mountainbytes-2025.md

 ## Other stuff

 MountainBytes was mostly not catered, but you could just walk across the road into Cham and get takeaway and such, so I was pretty well covered.
-Shoutout to Jonas for effortly switching between three languages.
+Shoutout to Jonas for effortlessly switching between three languages.

 Tip for anyone who fancies going to this party: they really fuckin love cows here.
 Here is their mascot, Cowee: